 In general, the IRS considers your reasonable collection potential.
 This amount includes the value of your assets, including real estate, savings, and investment accounts, and other property.
 It also includes the amount left over each month after your allowable expenses are covered.
 The IRS has established guidelines for reasonable living expenses and how assets are valued and sold.

 For example, if you have $25,000 of equity in your home but limited monthly income, your offer amount should be at least $25,000.
 If you do not have assets but expect to earn disposable income of $500 each month for the next 10 years, your offer amount must be at least $60,000.
-If your tax debt is less than your reasonable collection potential, an offer in compromise does not make sense for you.
+If your back tax amount is less than your reasonable collection potential, an offer in compromise does not make sense for you.

 IRS Form 656-B, the Offer in Compromise booklet, provides the information and forms you need to apply for an offer in compromise.
 This includes Form 433 to document your income and assets as well as Form 656 for each business you own.

 When you submit your offer, you need to include a non-refundable $186 application fee.
 Each Form 656 requires you to make your first proposed payment on the offer.
 These payments and fees can be waived for individuals who earn less than 250% of the federal poverty threshold.